Dnyaneshwar: Influences

 The Mahanubhava sect and the Nath Yogi tradition were two prominent movements during Dnyaneshwar's time that influenced his works.
-Mahanubhavas were devotees of Krishna who disregarded the caste system, the Vedas and the worship of the deity Vitthala.
+Mahanubhavas were devotees of Krishna who disregarded the caste system, the Vedas and only promotes the worship of the deity Vitthala (Vishnu).
 Dnyaneshwar differed significantly from Mahanubhava's religious precepts.
-His thought was founded on the philosophy of the later Vedic texts such as the Upanishads and the Bhagavad Gita, and devotion to Vitthala formed the cornerstone of the egalitarian Varkari sect founded by Dnyaneshwar.
+His thought was founded on the philosophy of the Upanishads and the Bhagavad Gita, and devotion to Vitthala formed the cornerstone of the egalitarian Varkari sect founded by Dnyaneshwar.
 However, the literary style adopted by Mahanubhava writers influenced Dnyaneshwar's works.
 According to R. D. Ranade, Dnyaneshwar "stands to Mahanubhavas just in the same relation which Shakespeare stood to Elizabethan writers".

 Dnyaneshwar was initiated into the Nath Yogi tradition by his brother Nivruttinath, sometime after the death of their parents; Sopana and Muktabai were initiated into the tradition by Dnyaneshwar himself.
 Founded by Gorakshanath, (Note: Matsyendranath is often called the founder of the Nath Yogi sect.
 However, his historicity is uncertain.) the Nath Yogi sect had introduced the system of Hatha Yoga, which emphasised on yogic poses and physical fitness.
 Gahaninath, a disciple of Gorakshanath, had initiated Nivruttinath into the Nath Yogi tradition.
 Dnyaneshwar's non-dualistic philosophy, usage of a vernacular language in his writing and an emphasis on yoga and oneness of Vishnu and Shiva were his inheritances from the Nath Yogi tradition.

 The values of Universal brotherhood and compassion espoused in his works came from his interactions with the devotional Vitthala sect, a tradition which was already in existence during Dnyaneshwar's time.
 J. N. Farquhar also notes the influence of Bhagavata Purana on Dnyaneshwar's poetry.